 All comments were reviewed and responded to by NTTA.
 That information, a Public Hearing Summary and other project details are included in the Sam Rayburn Tollway Fourth Lane Widening Categorical Exclusion Documentation.

-Design is in progress and construction is anticipated to begin late-2018 and is expected to be open to traffic in 2021.
+Design is nearing completion and construction is anticipated to begin late-2018.
+The fourth lane is expected to open to traffic in 2021.

 Project Status: Corridor Progress Report